LucasSavassa/obisidian/vault/computer science/electronics/time in logical gates.md

 [[cmos]] can take from 100ps to 1ns
 [[ttl]] can take from 5ns to 15ns

+if logic gates and logic paths are connected directly, it's output become unpredictable in a given moment

+to circumvent this issue, modern designs install [[register]] between each computational task. this is called a pipeline.

 a clock ([[oscillator]]) changes time from continuous to discrete
  ![[time with oscillator]]
  each cicle of the oscillator is one unit of time